-Scorpio Mining was incorporated pursuant to articles of incorporation dated May 12, 1998 under the Canada Business Corporations Act under its present name with an authorized share capital of an unlimited number of common shares without par value.
-The Company is listed on the Toronto Stock Exchange (the "Exchange") trading under the symbol "SPM" since October 18, 2006.
+Americas Silver was incorporated as "Scorpio Mining Corporation" pursuant to articles of incorporation dated May 12, 1998 under the Canada Business Corporations Act with authorized share capital of an unlimited number of common shares without par value.
+The Company changed its name to "Americas Silver Corporation" by way of articles of amendment dated May 19, 2015 and its principal and registered office is located at 145 King Street West, Suite 2870, Toronto, Ontario, Canada M5H 1J8.
+The Company was originally listed on the Toronto Stock Exchange (the "Exchange") trading under the symbol "SPM" from October 18, 2006.
 On December 23, 2014, the Company commenced trading on the OTCQX in the United States under the symbol "SMNPF" in connection with a merger transaction between Scorpio Mining and U.S. Silver & Gold Inc. ("U.S. Silver") wherein the parties completed a merger of equals to combine their respective businesses by way of a plan of arrangement of U.S. Silver pursuant to section 182 of the Business Corporations Act (Ontario).
 This transaction is discussed further below in "General Development of the Business - Significant Acquisition".
-The Company's principal and registered office is now located at 145 King Street West, Suite 2870, Toronto, Ontario, Canada M5H 1J8.
+Effective February 8, 2016 the Company changed its trading symbol on the TSX to "USA" and "USAPF" on the OTCQX.